jreber/jreber-misc/likes.md

 * [Recursive Functions of Symbolic Expressions and Their Computation by Machine](http://www-formal.stanford.edu/jmc/recursive.html)
 * [Why A Lifestyle Business Beats a Startup](https://bugfender.com/blog/why-a-lifestyle-business-beats-a-startup/)
 * [Why Functional Programming Matters](https://www.cs.kent.ac.uk/people/staff/dat/miranda/whyfp90.pdf)
-* [My favourite Git commit](https://fatbusinessman.com/2019/my-favourite-git-commit) <--- this is how to write commit messages!
-I don't need you to tell me what you did; I need to know why you did it -- the context, the struggles, the learnings.
 * [DRY Is About Knowledge: Code duplication is not the issue](http://verraes.net/2014/08/dry-is-about-knowledge/): "Don't repeat yourself" is usually an excellent hueristic to find the abstractions missing from one's code, but it can be taken too far when some duplication exists by coincidence.

 ## Videos